hookdeck/hookdeck-cli/README.md

 # Hookdeck CLI

-> :warning: Hookdeck CLI is in private alpha, and while it can be installed, you won't be able to connect our servers.
-Stay tuned for the public release or email us at info@hookdeck.com for early access.
+> :warning: Hookdeck CLI is in public beta.
+An **free** account is required and we will allow for aunauthenticated use cases in short future!

 Using the Hookdeck CLI, you can forward your webhooks to your local webserver.
 We offer unlimited **free** and **permanent** webhook URLs.
 You webhook history is preserved between session and can be viewed, replayed or used for testing by you and your teammates.